Ash says a Pokémon's name and then whips out his Pokédex to check its data.

 Take another if they say their motto right in front of Ash and friends, no matter how many times Ash has heard it already.

 Finish your drink if they are "blasted off again!"
-(Or, in Best Wishes, blast themselves off again.)
+(Or, in ''Black and White', blast themselves off again.)

 Are you sure you're not trying to kill us!?